dr-matt-smith/evote-movie-2022-06-movie-db-table/README.md

         $movieRepository->insertMany($movies);
   ```

 - at the command line, execute PHP script `/dbsetup/migrationAndFixtures.php`.
-If no schema matching the name in your `.env` file exists, then a new schema of the specified name will be created, and a messasge displayed to confirm this action:
+If no schema matching the name in your `.env` file exists, then a new schema of the specified name will be created, and a message displayed to confirm this action:

     ```bash
       matt$ php dbsetup/migrationAndFixtures.php